ckirua/cuuid/README.md

 # cuuid

-Simple UUID generation and manipulation library for Python.
+Simple and efficient UUID implementation for Python with C backend.

 ### License